findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 Did you get what the machine does?
 You can try it by following the instructions in [Findy CLI's readme](https://github.com/findy-agent-cli/README.md) to setup your playground/run-environment.
-After you have setup pairwise connection between two agents, execute this to other agents terminal:
+After you have setup pairwise connection between two agents, execute this to the first agent's terminal:

 ```console
 findy-agent-cli bot start <Hello-World.yaml> # or what name you saved above
 ```

-For other agent use two terminals and give these commands to them:
+For the second agent use two terminals and give these commands to them:
 ```console
 # terminal 1
 findy-agent-cli bot read # listens and show other end's messages